ykqiu/image-processing/README.md

 - Ping-pong opration switch to make sure the single frame will be read or wirte to a fixed memory space (different bank), to avoid wrong frame.

 ## vga_controller
 The VGA display has the advantages of low cost, simple structure and flexible application.
-The vga_controller is a to control the VGA display panel with a **640*480** resolution.
+The vga_controller is to control the VGA display panel with a **640*480** resolution.
 It consists of a VGA_CTRL module to drive the display with appropriate timing parameter, and a HDMI adpater to be compatible with high resolution HDMI display.

 ## ISP_TOP